 While we will not reject a late submission, there will be a 40% discount on the marks achieved.
 So, do not be late!
-If you do not hand in the item by the time we return the marked document to the others, we will not accept it at all!
+If you do not hand in the item by the time we return the marked document to the other students, we will not accept it at all!
 You should put these due dates into your timetable right now.

 MARKING SCHEME

-Hatchery Guest Speaker Reports 10%

-Elevator Pitch 5%

-Assignment (Subject Matter Expert) 15%

-Canvas Milestone #1 10%

-Canvas Milestone #2 10%

-Canvas Milestone#3 10%

-Final Future Plan 40%
+Hatchery Guest Speaker Reports Elevator Pitch Assignment (Subject Matter Expert) Canvas Milestone #1 Canvas Milestone #2 10% 5% 15% 10% Canvas Milestone #2 Canvas Milestone #3 10% 10% Final Future Plan 40%